wayfinderio/intro-to-fp/_docs/1-welcome-to-functional-programming/javascript.md

 {% highlight javascript %}
   const logo = 5;
   const newLogoSize = makeTheLogoBigger(logo); // 6
 {% endhighlight %}

+Occasionally you will need to do more than one thing in the process of producing a result from a function.
+Often this involves creating intermediate values.
+In this case you can add curly braces to the body of the function.
+You will also need to put `return` in front of the value that will be handed back from the function.

+{% highlight javascript %}
+  const makeTheLogoBigger = (logoSize) => {
+    // do something here first
+    return logoSize + 1;
+  }
+{% endhighlight %}

 ### But, but, but, syntax?